hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

   In both situations, the script will need to have execute permissions to be run.
 If for some reason you can only read but not execute the script, then it can still be run in the following way:

-c) specifying the :index:`interpreter` (i.e. the program required to run the script).
+c) by specifying the :index:`interpreter` (i.e. the program required to run the script).
 For shellscripts this is the appropriate shell).
 The full path (relative or absolute) to the script has to be provided in this case, no matter whether the script location is already contained in ``$PATH`` or not:

  ::